 Here might be a good place to add:

 All places, people, and names are fictitious, having nothing whatever to do with any person living or dead.
 Even the island on which the story is placed is fictional.
 Any resemblance to any person living or dead is purely coincidental.

-Also, the opinions expressed are strictly one man's and have not been influenced by any certain sect or creed.
-An exception to this may be applied to the "Bible" portion of this site, but then the only intentional influence is the Authorized King James version of the Bible, not any denominational dogma.
+Also, the opinions expressed are strictly one man's and has not been influenced by any certain sect or creed.
+An exception to this may be applied to the "Bible" portion of this site, but then the only intentional influence is the King James version of the Bible, not any denominational dogma.

 If you would like to ask a question or express an opinion, here is the email address (please don't expect a personal reply.
 I barely have time to write these stories.
 But check the "Reply" section.
 You might find some sort of response there):